Vindexus/PoweredByHeresy/game/github/charactercreation.md

 Hab blocks and cityscape cover much of this planet.

-**World Move:** Hive World characters gain +1 to any Defy Danger rolls when moving through crowds.
+**World Move:** Hive World characters gain +1 to any Last Breath rolls when moving through crowds.

 **Choose one:** +1 Agility or +1 Perception, to a max of +2.